 "Wow, what a show that was"...
 I think as Dettling exits the garage...awesome.
 His energy throwing the gear into the air and jacking it back again with the wire approached a frenzy.
 The laughter dies down and the room goes silent in his absence.
 I take a slurp of wine and stagger a little.
 I look down with a "wow I wonder what else is down there" attitude...must be something else I can "get into".
 I see a wooden dowel and wires arrangement, two wires running each side in grooves in the dowel down to a T. I push it over.
 There is a box with a back painted interior next to it.
 Sitting in the box is a square piece of wood with a leaver.
 (See: About the switch) I pick up the wood...interesting...sort of....I play with the long black leaver...Holding the wood square in both hands with the lever pointed away from me I push the lever back and forth between the 3 positions....as I push it toward the center, it goes boinggggg like the end of a swimming pool diving board ...way cool...I boing the lever several times before loosing interest...
 "Kinda like floor wood" ...I toss it back into the cardboard box and wonder...why would you paint a cardboard box ?
 I step back bumping into the oxyacetylene torch and stagger a little...as I look up Ray renters the room...again with great energy.

-This is one of the Thirty Three incredible stories surrounding the discovery of
+This is just one of the Paranormal Events surrounding

 King Solomon's Gate

-The first Archaeological Proof of the Bible in history
+The first Archaeological Proof of the history of the Bible, Torah and Quran